gabrie30/ghorg/README.md

         ├── ...
     ```

 1. If you want to change the name of the directory the repos get cloned into, set the `GHORG_OUTPUT_DIR` in your ghorg conf or set the `--output-dir` flag.
 For example to clone only the repos starting with `sig-` from the kubernetes org into a direcotry called `kubernetes-sig-only`.
-You would
+You would run the following command.

     ```
     $ ghorg clone kubernetes --match-regex=^sig- --output-dir=kubernetes-sig-only
     ```
-    which would create
+    which would create...

     ```
     $HOME/ghorg